ixa-ehu/ixa-dbpedia-spotlight/README.md

-# EHU-DBpedia-Spotlight
+# ixa-dbpedia-spotlight

-This repository contains the required changes to the original DBpedia Spotlight source code to be able to build your own DBpedia Spotlight for each language within the OpeNER project.
+This repository contains the required changes to the original DBpedia Spotlight source code to be able to build your own DBpedia Spotlight for your own language.

 The result will be the creation of a jar binary of the DBpedia Spotlight that takes as argument a server_$lang.properties file with language specific configuration to run a rest